 The key to perfectly cooked sausages on the grill is to start them in a moist bath of flavorful toppings, slow-cooking them to infuse them with flavor and get an even cook, then finish them off over the hot side to crisp and char them.

 Read more: The Food Lab: The Best Way to Grill Sausages

 - Total time:30 minutes

-- 2 pounds natural casing all-beef hot dogs (such as Boar's Head or Dietz & Watson)
+- 2 pounds (900g) natural-casing all-beef hot dogs (such as Boar's Head or Dietz & Watson)

 Place tray on hot side of grill and cook until simmering, about 4 minutes.
 Slide to cooler side of grill.
-Cover grill with vents over the sausages.
-Cook with all vents open until hot dogs are heated through, about 10 minutes, turning once in the middle.
+Cover grill, with vents over sausages.
+Cook with all vents open until hot dogs are heated through, about 10 minutes, turning once halfway through.

 Remove lid.
-Using tongs, remove hot dogs from sauerkraut and place directly on cooking grates over hot side of grill.
+Using tongs, remove hot dogs from sauerkraut and place directly on cooking grate over hot side of grill.
 Cook, turning occasionally, until well browned and crisp, about 3 minutes total.
 Return to sauerkraut.
-Toast buns over hot side of grill if desired.
+Toast buns over hot side of grill, if desired.
 Serve hot dogs with buns, mustard, and sauerkraut.